The 7 Best Guatemalan Coffee Beans

 Taste: Balanced, notes of fruit, caramel & chocolate

-First up, representing the Huehuetenango region, Java Planet offers a top of the line, environmentally friendly product.
+Next we have another fine selection from Huehuetenango!
+Java Planet offers a top of the line, environmentally friendly product.
 Certified Fair Trade, Organic, GMO-Free and Bird-Friendly, this is about as natural as it gets.
 Java Planet provides a coffee that would stand out even without the impressive set of certifications that they possess.
 This delicious coffee contains a mouth-watering caramel-like sweetness, as well as notes of fruit and chocolate, all wrapped in a nice creamy body.
 The acidity is low, while the flavor is high.
 Do not miss out on this one.

 4. Pacamara Santa Felise Coffee